machal/cssmine-content/content/css3-units.md

 unit.
 Unlike the standard `em` units, `rem` units are not based on the font size of the parent element.

-Font size of the `<html>` element is usually set in browsers to correspond with `16px`.
+Font size of the `<html>` element is usually set in browsers to correspond to `16px`.

-If you set all sizes that relate to typography (or the layout in general) in `rems`, you can then easily scale a document just by changing the value of the `html { font-size: … }` property, thus creating elastic layouts.
+If you set all sizes that relate to the typography (or the layout in general) in `rems`, you can then easily scale a document just by changing the value of the `html { font-size: … }` property, thus creating elastic layouts.

-Not unlike the example above, you can also change the overall document font size using [media query](css3-media-queries.md), thus scaling the layout itself.
+Not unlike the above example, you can also change the overall document font size using [Media Queries](css3-media-queries.md), thus scaling the layout itself.

 ### Example

 Set all sizes of a document using the `rem` unit.
-If you set all H1 headings to `1.5rem`, the actual font size will be 1,5 × `16px` – therefore `24px`.
+If you set all H1 headings to `1.5rem`, the actual font size will be 1.5 × `16px` – therefore `24px`.

 ```css
 h1 {